Petrova Ves

 Petrova Ves (Péterlak) is a village and municipality in Skalica District in the Trnava Region of western Slovakia.

 History

 In historical records the village was first mentioned in 1392.
 However, the village was inhabited for a long time before.
-Archeological studies evidenced the existence of Celtic and Roman settlements.
-Those were further replaced by the Slavs in the 9th century.
+Archeological studies revealed the existence of Celtic and Roman settlements, which were subsequently replaced by Slavic settlement in the 9th century.
 In that time, the municipality and surroundings were part of the Great Moravia.
 At the end of the 11th century the village became part of the Hungarian Kingdom.